sora-xor/sora-docs/src/orderbooks.md

 <!-- TODO.
 Finish, when implemented -->

-3. Check that Limit order was cancelled.
+3. Check that the Limit order was cancelled.
 Open `Chainstate` calls -> Choose `orderBook.orderBooks` -> Switch off include option switch -> Run the query.

 <!-- TODO.
 Finish, when implemented -->